MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-query-and-modify-the-sql-server-data.md

 ---
-title: Query and modify the SQL Server data using RevoScaleR - SQL Server Machine Learning
+title: Query and modify the SQL Server data using RevoScaleR
 description: Tutorial walkthrough on how to query and modify data using the R language on SQL Server. ms.prod: sql ms.technology: machine-learning